largeapp/Brain-Image-Analysis/parkinsons.md

-Open Data and other resources on machine learning for Parkinson's disease analysis.
+Open Data and other resources for Parkinson's disease data analysis.

 Contributed by Jinlong Hu.